airo-ugent/airo-tulip/airo-tulip/README.md

 As such, the integrated compute brick on which the `airo-tulip` package runs, needs to send and receive EtherCAT messages to and from this shared bus.
 For this, we make use of the `PySOEM` library.

-An EtherCAT bus works by daisy chaining nodes on the bus.
+An EtherCAT bus works by daisy-chaining nodes on the bus.
 To communicate over the bus, an EtherCAT telegram is constructed on the master node (the compute brick in the case of a KELO Robile) and transmitted on the bus to the first slave device.
 The first slave device checks if there is any data in the telegram for itself, reads it and optionally write its own data into the telegram.
 It also increases the *working counter* field in the telegram if it read or wrote from or to the telegram.